tinygo-org/tinyhci/README.md

 ### ADC

-Analog inputs are connected using a voltage divider made using resistors.
-The reference voltage, reference divided by 2, reference divided by 4, and ground levels can be read using the ADC.
+Analog inputs are connected using a voltage divider made using two resistors.
+The reference voltage, reference divided by 2, and ground level voltage can then be read using the ADC.

 ### SPI